 From shipping to staffing, the Chamber and its partners have the tools to save your business money and the solutions to help you run it more efficiently.
 Join the U.S. Chamber of Commerce today to start saving.

-Americans filed more than 2.4 million unemployment claims last week, the Labor Department reported Thursday, driving total jobless claims over the past 9 weeks to more than 38 million amid the coronavirus pandemic and corresponding economic fallout.
+Americans filed 1.9 million unemployment claims last week, the Labor Department reported Thursday, June 4, driving total jobless claims over the past 11 weeks to around 42 million amid the coronavirus pandemic and corresponding economic fallout.

 No state has been spared.
 All 50 states state have seen at least about 10 percent of their workforce file unemployment claims since the start of March (note: DOL reporting on state unemployment data lags one week behind the national data).
-In more than half of states, more than one in five workers have now filed a claim.
+In 21 states, more than one in four workers have now submitted an unemployment claim.
+In seven states, more than one in three have filed a claim.

-Use the interactive map below to see just how quickly unemployment claims have risen in each state over the past 9 weeks.
-Again, please note that state data lags national data by one week, so the so the 2.4 million claims reported on May 21 are not yet included in these state numbers.
+Use the interactive map below to see just how quickly unemployment claims have risen in each state over the past 11 weeks.
+Again, please note that state data lags national data by one week, so the 1.9 million claims reported on June 4 are not yet included in these state numbers.

 The interactive map will not load properly in this browser.
 Please visit this page with a modern browser.
 You can also download the data.